 - In the semester prior to graduating to ensure that you are able to finish your program in your last semester.

 Contact your advisor with questions about your audit.
-Advisors can answer questions you may have about course substitutions and waivers that may be needed, and help you submit the necessary adjustment form.
+Advisors can answer questions about course substitutions that may be needed.
+In working with you, your advisor will submit the necessary adjustment forms.

 My minor or concentration is missing from my audit - how do I fix this?